 The final result shows that even when we can’t be in the same space together, through thoughtfulness and collaboration, it is still possible to bring humanity and warmth to the work.

-Beyond what the incredible development team has built at The Crossvine, each resident brings a unique perspective and their own hobbies and interests in order to build a complex and beautiful life.
-We want to honor the way that people live at The Crossvine and raise up the personal stories of our community in a way that feels authentic to the residents.
+Beyond what the incredible development team has built at The Crossvine, each resident brings a unique perspective and their own hobbies and interests to the community, building complex and beautiful lives.